rubyomr-preview/rubyomr-preview/README.md

 The preview is based on Ruby 2.2.3, which was the most recently available Ruby version when we released it in mid December 2015.
 We felt that a docker image would be the easiest and most reliable way for us to get the technology into people's hands with a minimum of fussing over platform specifics.
-The image we created contains Ubuntu 15.10 (Wily Werewolf) with a preinstalled Ruby 2.2.3 with built-in OMR technology.
+The image has a preinstalled Ruby 2.2.3 with built-in OMR technology.
 Also included is a monitoring agent which can be used with IBM Health Centre to visualize Ruby method profiles and garbage collection performance while your Ruby application is running.

 Each docker image includes a git repo located at /home/rubyomr/ruby.
 This repo contains the base Ruby 2.2.2 (notice the last 2 isn't 3!) as well as a branch called "rubyomr-preview" with a single